ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 # What are the current methods used in BIM collection?
 1. 3D Laser Scanning (3D CAD)
 2. 2D Laser Scanning (2D CAD)
-3. Schematics for pluming, Wiring, hvac, etc..
+3. Schematics for pluming, Wiring, HVAC, etc..
 4. Architectural designs
 But there's not a lot for as-built, unless you look into the on-going collection process that utilizes 3D laser scanning and other tools like photogrammetry which is often used in bridge inspections and building inspections.